vbianchi/Mentori/README.md

 ## Basic Testing

 * Send a chat message with a task (e.g., "What is the capital of France?", "List files in the current directory.").
-* Observe the Monitor panel in the UI for detailed steps: Agent thoughts, tool calls (e.g., ShellTool input), tool outputs (observations).
+* Observe the Monitor panel for detailed steps: Agent thoughts, tool calls (e.g., ShellTool input), tool outputs (observations).
 * Observe the Chat panel for status updates and the final answer from the agent.
+* **Test File Read:** Manually create a file `workspace/hello.txt` with text.
+Ask: `"Read the file hello.txt"`.
+Check Monitor for `ReadFileTool` usage and Chat for content.
+* **Test File Write:** Ask: `"Write 'Test successful' to a file named output.txt"`.
+Agent should use `write_file` tool with input `'output.txt:::Test successful'`.
+Check `workspace/output.txt`.
+* **Test Search:** Ask: `"Search the web for bioinformatics news"`.
+Check Monitor for `duckduckgo_search` usage.
+* **Test Web Reader:** Ask: `"Summarize the content of https://ollama.com/"`.
+Check Monitor for `web_page_reader` usage.

 ## Future Development

+* Create custom shell tool operating within the workspace directory.
-* Add more tools (web search, Python REPL, file I/O, custom bioinformatics tools).
+* Add more execution capabilities (Python REPL, more complex file I/O, API calls).
-* Implement more sophisticated agent types or prompt engineering.
-* Add memory to the agent.
+* Implement plan execution logic (iterating through steps generated by AI).
-* Improve error handling and robustness.
+* Improve state management and error handling.
-* Enhance UI feedback based on agent state.
+* Refine AI interaction and prompt engineering.
+* Add UI elements for task management (left panel).
+* Implement UI history cycling for chat input.
+* Implement Playwright integration for visual feedback in Monitor panel.